Aneto: History

 Some 2 km away on its north-west fringe lies the Maladeta peak that, though not being among the five highest peaks in the environment, gave its name to the entire massif.
-It subsequently earned the greatest interest of climbers, especially in the early 18th century.
-Mainly, it was a matter of perspective, since from the natural entrance to the valley or arriving from France, its top is in the foreground, while the crest hides the true extent of its eastern neighbor, taller and with larger glaciers.
+It subsequently earned the greatest interest from climbers, especially in the early 18th century.
+Mainly, it was a matter of perspective, since from the natural entrance to the valley or arriving from France, its top is in the foreground, while the crest hides the true extent of its eastern neighbour, taller and with larger glaciers.
 Only when Friedrich von Parrot reached the top of the Maladeta in 1817, came the realisation that both Aneto as well as its neighbours the Pico del Medio, the Punta de Astorg, the Pico Maldito and la Aguja Schmidt Endell towered higher.
 Until then, the Monte Perdido had been considered the highest.
 However, the uncovering of the highest point of the Pyrenees had hardly been accomplished when the mountain began to earn a reputation, as several glacial disasters, some fatal, dissipated the interest in crowning it - notably with the death of Luchon Barrau, considered the dean and leading expert in the area.
-He fell in a crack in the ice on Maladeta.
-This caused shock among the natives, who already fearful of venturing the glacier, became genuinely scared of the mountain which they considered cursed.
+He fell into a crack in the ice on Maladeta.
+This caused shock among the natives, who, already fearful of venturing on the glacier, became genuinely scared of the mountain they considered cursed.

 Geography

 Aneto rises to 3404 m above sea level in the centre of the Pyrenees mountain range.
 It lies entirely in Spain, just south of the main ridge of the Pyrenees and the border between France and Spain.
 The peak lies in the north-east of the province of Huesca above the town of Benasque.

-Aneto occupies the eastern end of the Malditos Massif which primarily consists of a 6 km long ridge, running from north-west to south east at over 3000m.
+Aneto occupies the eastern end of the Malditos Massif which primarily consists of a 6 km long ridge, running from north-west to south east at over 3000 m.
 The ridge connects Aneto towards the east with the more visible Maladeta peak, further to the west, and includes the Coronas peaks and Pico Maldito, which, together with the crest of the portillons, gives the massif its characteristic image.

-Although the valley to the north is the source of the Ésera river, which flows west and then south, the northern slopes of Aneto and its glacier drain into a sinkhole in the Plan de Aigualluts and flow underground to the east where they resurface to empty into the Aran Valley and the Garonne river, flowing north into France and the Atlantic Ocean.
-The waters of the western and southern sides, flow into the Coronas and Llosas lakes respectively before draining separately into the river Ballibierna, which flows into the Esera, then the Cinca before joining the Ebro and flowing to the Mediterranean.
+Although the valley to the north is the source of the Ésera river, which flows west and then south, the northern slopes of Aneto and its glacier drain into a sinkhole called Forau de Aigualluts in the Plan de Aigualluts and flows underground to the east where it resurfaces to empty into the Aran Valley and the Garonne river, flowing north into France and the Atlantic Ocean.
+The waters on the western and southern sides, flow into the Coronas and Llosas lakes respectively before draining separately into the river Ballibierna, which flows into the Esera, then the Cinca before joining the Ebro and flowing to the Mediterranean.
 Thus although Aneto does not lie on the main ridge of the Pyrenees, it does lie on the watershed between the Atlantic and the Mediterranean.